curly1/ZenBot/README.md

 - **Policy-aware agent**: Enforces return windows, quotas, and blackout dates as per company rules.
 - **Local, fast LLM reasoning**: Makes tool-augmented decisions using the compact LLM model running locally.
 - **Sentiment detection**: Flags negative sentiment before routing to tool logic or escalation paths.
+- **Baseline A/B testing**: Includes a classical rule-based baseline agent for side-by-side comparison and performance benchmarking.
 - **End-to-end evaluation**: Computes quantitative and qualitative metrics for a synthetic evaluation datatest using an LLM judge.

 # 🛠 Installation